Dynamical Decoupling in Optical Fibers: Preserving Polarization Qubits from Birefringent Dephasing: Conclusions

-Our dimensionless scheme allows us to tackle the random dephasing using the four-pulse CPMG sequence for any experimentally viable length of the fiber.
-However, to experimentally implement (i.e. inserting the half-wave plates along the fiber without incorporating much loss) our proposed method to preserve the polarization qubits, several familiar techniques could be suggested depending on the range of fiber lengths one wishes to use.
-These include writing the Bragg transmission grating periodically into the fiber~\cite{Scalora}, periodically doping the fiber with off-resonant rare earth ions~\cite{Eldada} or twisting the fiber in controlled ways causing suitable mechanical stress~\cite{Ulrich}.
+Our dimensionless scheme allows us to tackle the random dephasing using the CPMG sequence for any experimentally viable length of the fiber.
+Dephasing errors induced by random birefringent noise can be suppressed regardless of magnitude, as long as appropriate waveplate separations are maintained.
+As we have dealt with noises due to random fluctuations caused by any possible source such as temperature, stress, etc., the prescribed CPMG method can be applied without an experimentalist having a detailed, quantitative knowledge of the decohering environment.
+Only unitary operations implemented with waveplates are employed; no measurement capabilities nor encoding overheads are required during propagation of the polarization qubits.
+Moreover, under suitable approximations, this could possibly be extended to address the issue of polarization mode dispersion (PMD) to achieve the desirable high bit-rate for long distance telecommunication in optical fibers ~\cite{Popescu}.
+To experimentally implement our proposed method to preserve the polarization qubits, several familiar techniques could be suitable depending on the range of fiber lengths one wishes to use.
+The waveplates may be directly incorporated into the fiber during the manufacturing process.
+Other methods include writing a Bragg transmission grating periodically into the fiber~\cite{Scalora}, or twisting the fiber in controlled ways causing suitable mechanical stress~\cite{Ulrich}.
+However, under practical circumstances, we have to consider the finite widths of the waveplates as well rather than the ideal instantaneous pulses and this issue will be addressed in subsequent version of this paper.

-In this letter, we demonstrated in a very unique way that the CPMG sequence implemented by suitably embedded half-wave plates can be used to preserve the input polarization states against random dephasing in non-dispersive optical fibers.
-We report for the first time the successful application of the CPMG dynamical decoupling in the optical fiber which evidently will enhance the range and scope of useful communication through the optical fiber and possibly the coherence time of the qubit.
-The control overhead in the proposed application of CPMG being small, we are hopeful that our scheme will reduce the dephasing error while implementing a scalable quantum computing scheme with photonic qubits.
+We demonstrated in a promising way that it is possible to use CPMG dynamic decoupling to correct for large scale random dephasing errors within the optical fiber.
+We report for the first time the successful application of the CPMG dynamical decoupling in the birefringent optical fiber which evidently will enhance the range and scope of useful communication through the optical fiber and possibly the coherence time of the qubit.
+The control overhead in the proposed application of CPMG being reasonably small, we hope that our scheme will reduce the dephasing error while implementing a scalable quantum computing scheme with photonic qubits.